ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 To successfully upgrade, ensure you have sufficient disk space available on your VM.
 Your disk should be at least 20% free, and you want to ensure you do not reach 90% utilization after the upgrade as this can cause adverse affects on the stability of Zenhub Enterprise.
 You can check the [Disk Management](#67-disk-management) documentation to see how to check and increase disk space if needed.

 ### 5.2 Preparing to Upgrade

-⚠️ **NOTE:** Starting in version 4.2.0, you can now upgrade from two minor versions behind the latest release.
-For example, if the latest release is 4.2.0, you can upgrade from 4.0.X or 4.1.X.

 1. Before upgrading, you should always check the release notes for the version you are upgrading to.
 You can find the release notes for each version in the [releases](https://github.com/ZenHubHQ/zenhub-enterprise/releases) section of this repository.
 You must ensure you are upgrading to a version that is compatible with your GitHub Enterprise Server version.
 The release notes list the GitHub Enterprise Server versions that are compatible with each Zenhub Enterprise release.